Erik Erikson

-Early life
+Early life, family and education

 Erikson's mother, Karla Abrahamsen, came from a prominent Jewish family in Copenhagen, Denmark.
 She was married to Jewish stockbroker Valdemar Isidor Salomonsen but had been estranged from him for several months at the time Erik was conceived.
 Little is known about Erik's biological father except that he was a non-Jewish Dane.
 On discovering her pregnancy, Karla fled to Frankfurt am Main in Germany where Erik was born on 15 June 1902 and was given the surname Salomonsen.
 She fled due to conceiving Erik out of wedlock, and the identity of Erik's birth father was never made clear.

 Following Erik's birth, Karla trained to be a nurse and moved to Karlsruhe, Germany.
-In 1905 she married a Jewish pediatrician, Theodor Homburger.
-In 1908, Erik Salomonsen's name was changed to Erik Homburger, and in 1911 he was officially adopted by his stepfather.
-Karla and Theodor told Erik that Theodor was his real father, only revealing the truth to him in late childhood; he remained bitter about the deception all his life.
+In 1905, she married Theodor Homburger, a Jewish pediatrician.
+In 1908, Erik surname was changed from Salomonsen to Homburger, and in 1911 he was officially adopted by his stepfather.
+Karla and Theodor told Erik that Theodor was his real father, only revealing the truth to him in late childhood; he remained bitter about the deception and betrayal all his life.

 The development of identity seems to have been one of Erikson's greatest concerns in his own life as well as being central to his theoretical work.
 As an older adult, he wrote about his adolescent "identity confusion" in his European days.
 "My identity confusion", he wrote, "[was at times on] the borderline between neurosis and adolescent psychosis."
 Erikson's daughter wrote that her father's "real psychoanalytic identity" was not established until he "replaced his stepfather's surname [Homburger] with a name of his invention [Erikson]."
 The decision to change his last name came about as he started his job at Yale, and the "Erikson" name was accepted by Erik's family when they became American citizens.
 It is said his children enjoyed the fact they would not be called "Hamburger" any longer.